 The three-door design also features a humidity drawer, automatic ice maker and convenient freezer drawer.
 There is an additional red colour variant available with this model.
 Expect a 3.5-star energy efficiency rating and a retail price tag of $1,399.

 Mitsubishi Electric multi-drawer refrigerators are claimed to be a sophisticated range boasted for high levels of versatility and functionality to help keep different foods at optimum temperatures.
 There are 743L, 500L and 574L capacity fridges on offer in this range.
 Expect features such as a freezer drawer with a sliding tray for extra space and a ‘Versa Drawer’ featuring two main modes with built-in LED sensors for hot freezing, so if you place hot leftovers in the fridge it’s claimed to adjust the cold air flow directly onto the hot food.
 Its (MR-EX574X) model (pictured), has 574L of capacity and features:

 - Automatic ice maker

 - External temperature control system with an LED touch control panel

-It’s boasted for a low noise level of 15 dBA, which you can compare to as quite as your breathing.
+It boasts a low noise level of 15 dBA, which you can compare to as quiet as your breathing.
 Colours available include silver, mahogany, platinum light and white.
 This 574L model has a 3.5-star energy efficiency rating and retails for over $3,500, although check out prices from different retailers before you buy.

 The last of the lot is the French Door fridges with capacities of 630L, 650L and 710L.
 You can expect some pretty hefty features from these bad boys, but it comes with a price.
 Its 630L LX Grande French Door fridge offers 760mm of internal space, ideal for large platters, plus a vegetable drawer and a freezer drawer.
 If you’re after a large family fridge with the works, this might be one to consider.
 Similar to others in the range, you’ll find tempered glass shelves, large bottle pockets and an automatic ice maker.
 Other specs include:

 - Supercool chilling case claimed to store items at about -3°C to 0°C without freezing it